liferay/liferay-docs/discover/portal/articles/07-setting-up-liferay/01-system-settings/03-server-admin.markdown

-The Server Administration application (accessed by clicking *Control Panel &rarr; Configuration &rarr; Server Administration*) lets you perform tasks related to the @product@ server that aren't directly related to the system's.
+The Server Administration application (accessed by clicking *Control Panel &rarr; Configuration &rarr; Server Administration*) lets you perform tasks related to the @product@ server.
 Clicking the link makes this clear: you're immediately presented with a graph showing the resources available in the JVM.

 ![Figure x: Server Administration is where you configure and monitor many aspects of the server.](../../../images/server-admin-resources.png)